ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 > Put heap-backed subtrees in one contiguous arena and refer to them by index.

-The experiment history did not preserve a clean Rust pair for either per-node allocation versus a direct-pointer arena or direct pointers versus arena-relative indexes.
-I therefore cannot assign a standalone throughput gain to “the arena” or “the index.”
-The arena amortized allocator calls and enabled the later handle and ownership designs; those later changes were measured individually.

-Several conversations later, this turned out to be four nouns wearing a trench coat.
+Several conversations later, that one tidy sentence turned out to be half a dozen design decisions wearing a trench coat.

 An arena says where allocations share storage and lifetime.
 It does not decide whether references are pointers or indexes, whether records move, where children live, how sharing is detected, or what happens when the tree is returned to its caller.
 I had initially asked ChatGPT for one answer.
 Useful progress began when I separated the decisions.

+One methodological confession applies to this whole era, so it is stated here once.
+The experiment history did not preserve a clean Rust pair for either per-node allocation versus a direct-pointer arena or direct pointers versus arena-relative indexes.
+I therefore cannot assign a standalone throughput gain to “the arena” or “the index.”
+The arena amortized allocator calls and enabled the later handle and ownership designs; those later changes were measured individually, and only they carry honest percentages.

 I can give away the design that survived before visiting the wreckage.
 One growable allocation holds many syntax records.
 Compact four-byte tagged arena